-There are a few rough spots yet to iron out at Porter School, in Woodbridge.
-The public school, which offers the standard curriculum in first through sixth grades this year, is distinguished by its rigorous atmosphere, including a restrictive student dress code and a volunteer work requirement for students and parents.
+There are a few rough spots yet to iron out at Porter School in Woodbridge.
+The public school, which offers the standard curriculum in first through sixth grades this year, is distinguished by its rigorous atmosphere, including a restrictive student dress code and a volunteer work requirement for its students and parents.

 It already has developed a strong following; Whitehead said there were waiting lists at every grade level except fifth.
 Parents still call every day.

 The families whose children are enrolled, courtesy of a blind lottery, are paying close attention, Whitehead said.
 There's pressure to achieve test results similar to Pennington, a similar school in Manassas.
 Pennington students routinely achieve more than a 90 percent passing rate on the state Standards of Learning tests.